laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

       For example, 0.0 can always be reduced to half-precision so it MUST be encoded as 0xf90000 For another example, 0.1 would loose precision if not encoded as double-precision so it MUST be encoded as 0xfb3fb999999999999a.
       Subnormal numbers MUST be supported in this shortest-length encoding.
-   * The only NaN that may be encoded is a half-precision quiet NaN (the sign bit and all payload bits clear), specifically 0xf97e00.
+   * The only NaN that may be encoded is a half-precision quiet NaN (the sign bit and all but the highest payload bit is clear), specifically 0xf97e00.
    * Aside from the the requirement allowing only the half-precision quiet NaN, these are the same floating-point requirements as {{Section 4.1 of -cbor}} and also as {{Section 4.2.1 of -cbor}}.

 1. If big numbers (tags 2 and 3) are encoded, the following apply: